Cloud Volumes ONTAP 9.6 includes several new features and enhancements.

 To understand version requirements, refer to ONTAP 9 Documentation: Cluster update requirements.

-When you use Cloud Manager to upgrade a single-node system, the upgrade process takes the system offline for up to 25 minutes, during which I/O is interrupted.
+The upgrade of a single node system takes the system offline for up to 25 minutes, during which I/O is interrupted.

 Upgrading an HA pair is nondisruptive and I/O is uninterrupted.
 During this nondisruptive upgrade process, each node is upgraded in tandem to continue serving I/O to clients.